CUBRID/cubrid-manual/en/ha.rst

 **ha_replica_list**

-**ha_replica_list** is parameter used to configure the group name, which is used in the CUBRID HA group, and the replica nodes, that is host name of member nodes in which failover is not supported.
+**ha_replica_list** is a parameter used to configure the group name, which is used in the CUBRID HA group, and the replica nodes, which are host names of member nodes in which failover is not supported.
 There is no need to specify this if you do not construct replica nodes.
 The group name is separated by @.
 The name before @ is for the group, and the names after @ are for host names of member nodes.
 A comma(,) or colon(:) is used to separate individual host names.
 The default is **NULL**.

 The group name must be identical to the name specified in **ha_replica_list**.
 The host names of member nodes and the host names of nodes specified in this parameter must be registered in **/etc/hosts**.
 A node in which the **ha_mode** value is set to **replica** must be specified in **ha_replica_list**.
 The **ha_replica_list** values of all nodes in the CUBRID HA group must be identical.